-OECA will include, as part of the internal strategy developed in response to Recommendation 2, guidance to the EPA Regions identifying best practices for enforcing resources, strategies, and best practices for periodically reviewing all reported benzene monitoring data to identify any gaps in data benzene monitoring data, securing the submission of the data if it is available, and evaluating enforcement options.
+OECA will include, as part of the internal strategy developed in response to Recommendation 2, guidance to the EPA Regions identifying best practices for enforcing resources, strategies, and best practices for periodically reviewing all reported benzene monitoring data to identify any gaps in data for refineries.

-OECA will consult with the Regions and relevant delegated authorities, investigate or support the investigation of OIGidentified benzene monitoring data gaps, and take steps or provide support to Regions or delegated authorities taking steps to
+OECA will consult with the April 1, 2024 Regions and relevant delegated authorities, investigate or support the investigation of OIGidentified benzene monitoring data gaps, and take steps or provide support to Regions or delegated authorities taking steps to benzene monitoring data, securing the submission of the data if it is available, and evaluating enforcement options. secure the submission of any data that is available but has not been submitted.